 I did see in the literature that this was best seen after heavy rain, which would imply that it had a short season and we just got lucky though this would just be speculation at this point.

 In any case, it did feel cool and moist on the morning we visited despite the weather being sunny.

 This suggested to me that perhaps this drainage and forest had seen its share of moisture prior to our visit.

-Somersby Falls resides in the Brisbane Water National Park.
+Somersby Falls resides in the Brisbane Water National Park near Gosford in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 We arrived at Somersby Falls by driving north from Sydney on the Sydney-Newcastle Freeway (Hwy 1).